joanmolinas/PTIN_VisInt/README.md

 First of all npm must be installed in your system.

+__IMPORTANT!__ replace url variable routes/public.js line 25 with a valid getall devices url.

+## Version S1.ncarmona ##

+- Layout has been implemented.
+- Devices can be displayed in the sidebar.
+- Responsive design.

 ## Installing dependencies ##

 Open your terminal, go to project folder and execute the follow command: